Joe Schobert: Professional career

+Pre-draft

 Coming out of Wisconsin, Schobert was projected to be a third- or fourth-round pick by the majority of NFL draft experts and scouts.
-He received an invitation to the NFL combine and completed all the combine and positional drills.
-On March 9, 2016, he participated at Wisconsin's pro day and chose to perform only the vertical and broad jumps, improving on them both.
+He received an invitation to the NFL Combine and completed all the combine and positional drills.
+On March 9, 2016, he participated at Wisconsin's pro day and chose to perform only the vertical jump and broad jumps, improving on them both.
 Team representatives and scouts from 25 NFL teams were present to scout Schobert, Alex Erickson, Derek Watt, Joel Stave, Tyler Marz, and six other Wisconsin prospects for Wisconsin's pro day.
 Schobert was ranked the 12th best outside linebacker prospect available in the draft by NFLDraftScout.com and was ranked the 12th best linebacker by Sports Illustrated.